DeschutesDesignGroupLLC/perscom-docs/docs/components/calendars.md

 - `view:calendar` Can view a calendar.
 - `create:calendar` Can create a new calendar.
-- `update:calendar` Can update an existing calendar.
+- `update:calendar` Can update a calendar.
-- `delete:calendar` Can delete an existing calendar.
+- `delete:calendar` Can delete a calendar.